 A parent seeking enforcement of child support may initiate enforcement actions after a demand for payment has been made (within a certain time period), and after the parent responsible to pay did not pay (within a certain time period) of receiving the demand for payment.

-Get Clarity on Your Child Support Obligations with a Free Case Review
+Get Clarity on Your Child Support Obligations: Talk to a Lawyer

 A child's uninsured (or underinsured) medical expenses can add up quickly, leaving parents scrambling to pay the bills.
 Even if you already pay monthly child support, you still may be on the hook for these additional expenses, but laws vary by state.
-Get more insight into your child support obligations by having a family law attorney review your case absolutely free.
+Get more insight into your child support obligations by meeting with an experienced family law attorney near you.